 A Complicated Regulatory History

 The Animal and Plant Health Inspection Service (APHIS) initially deregulated Roundup Ready alfalfa in 2005; this allowed farmers to grow it without regulatory restrictions.
 This changed in 2007, however, after the Center for Food Safety, Sierra Club, and other nonprofits sued APHIS over that decision.
 The lawsuit alleged that APHIS had acted unlawfully by deregulating the crop without an environmental impact statement.
 A District Court initially agreed with the Center for Food Safety and ordered a temporary injunction, prohibiting the sale of GMO alfalfa seeds.

 The Supreme Court lifted the planting ban in 2010; alfalfa became fully deregulated once again in 2011.
 The Center for Food Safety responded with an outstanding public rebuttal—we encourage you to read it in full.

 This legal battle played out as a jurisdictional issue, but it also centered on GMO contamination and farmer rights.
 Alfalfa is hearty, easily pollinated, and prolific.
 The more GMO alfalfa there is in a given area, the greater the contamination pressure becomes.
 If one farmer is growing non-GMO alfalfa and her neighbor is growing GMO alfalfa, cross-pollination will eventually result in GMO pollen reaching her non-GMO crops.
-Subsequent generations of those crops could no longer be sold as non-GMO or as Organic, leading to a loss of profit and a loss of our non-GMO inheritance.
+Subsequent generations of those crops could no longer be sold as non-GMO, leading to a loss of profit and a loss of our non-GMO inheritance.